Liveaboard Diving in Witu Islands

 Witu Islands Underwater

-Scuba diving in the Witu Islands you'll discover pinnacles and outlying reefs enveloped with gardens of hard coral, brilliantly coloured soft corals, and every shape and hue of anemone along with their resident clownfish.
-Macro diving can unearth Nudibranchs, Harlequin shrimp, Peacock Mantis Shrimp, Ribbon eels and pipefish among the many strange and wonderful creatures on display.
-But for many diving here, attentions are focused out in the clear blue waters where the stage is flooded with churning schools of trevally, tuna and barracuda, while a variety of sharks patrol the drop-offs in the currents that sweep the islands.
+Scuba diving in the Witu Islands you'll discover pinnacles and outlying reefs enveloped with gardens of hard coral, brilliantly colored soft corals, and every shape and hue of anemone along with their resident clownfish.
+Macro diving can unearth Nudibranchs, Harlequin shrimp, Peacock Mantis Shrimp, Ribbon eels, and pipefish among the many strange and wonderful creatures on display.
+But for many diving here, attentions are focused out in the clear blue waters where the stage is flooded with churning schools of trevally, tuna, and barracuda, while a variety of sharks patrol the drop-offs in the currents that sweep the islands.

 Dive Sites Of Witu Islands

-Dickie's Place at Garove Island is a favourite site of liveaboards.
-Named after the late Dickie Doyle, a much loved character who lived in the Witu Islands most of his life, a large bommie rises from the dark blue waters of the deep to within five meters (15 feet) of the surface.
+Dickie's Place at Garove Island is a favorite site of liveaboards.
+Named after the late Dickie Doyle, a much-loved character who lived in the Witu Islands most of his life, a large bommie rises from the dark blue waters of the deep to within five meters (15 feet) of the surface.
 Pelagics populate the surrounding ocean currents, and the macro dives that please during the day get even better at night.

 Wiry Bay is ideal for a macro dive.
 Amazing contrast between the black volcanic sand and the unadulterated visibility offers the ideal diving conditions to view schools of Sand Divers soaring off the edge of the reef, while Signal Gobies, Peacock Mantis Shrimps and a very inquisitive Lionfish draw your attention.

-Liveaboard diving among these fantastically isolated islands and their deep-sea currents would not be complete without the chance let yourself get carried away with stream.
-Witu Drift is the prefect spot for this.
+Liveaboard diving among these fantastically isolated islands and their deep-sea currents would not be complete without the chance to let yourself get carried away with the stream.
+Witu Drift is the perfect spot for this.
 A striking wall, shrouded in electric soft corals and barrel sponges, drops abruptly down to the sandy bottom below.